Desert Dweller + Shaper of the Land

 I’m a landscape architect, but unlike many I’ve met.
 It’s important to embrace and know the intimate connection between climate, place, process, and patterns.

-Spending time undoing mistakes of the past in my region, I often must travel away.
-I take time out to mountain bike, hike, and re-charge.
-Always striving!
+Spending time undoing mistakes of the past in my region, I take time out in a number of great settings to mountain bike, hike, eat well, go on some daytrips, and re-charge.
+Doing that alone and at times sharing it with great people, helps me put in the long hours.

 Philosophy on Plants, Including Native Plants